“Take 2 hours after eating. Avoid exposure to sunlight while taking this medication.”

 - Review instructions.
 It is important to understand the correct way each medication ought to be taken (for instance with or without food, whether or not the pill may be broken or crushed, etc.), and what likely negative effects could possibly be expected.
 If any instructions are not clear, seek the advice of the prescribing physician right away for clarification.
 Gather this information into one succinct record and review/update on a routine schedule.

 - Retain the services of a professional caregiver to help.
 Monitoring many different meds effectively may be daunting, and the addition of an experienced professional caregiver to provide medication reminders can be very helpful.

-At At-Home Care Company, our care staff are always here to make sure meds are taken precisely when and exactly how they are prescribed, in conjunction with an entire range of customized in-home care services to empower seniors to stay secure, independent, and flourishing.
-Get in contact with our home health care Des Moines experts at (515) 963-4410 or (515) 292-2650 for a free in-home consultation for additional information!
+At At-Home Care Company, our care staff is always here to ensure proper medication management so that meds are taken precisely when and exactly how they are prescribed, in conjunction with an entire range of customized in-home care services to empower seniors to stay secure, independent, and flourishing.
+Get in contact with our experts in home health care Polk County families trust at (515) 963-4410 or (515) 292-2650 for a free in-home consultation for additional information!